-The Energy Independence and Security Act of 2007 (EISA) (42 U.S.C. § 17001) was enacted "... to move the United States toward greater energy independence and security."
+The EISA (42 U.S.C. § 17001) was enacted "... to move the United States toward greater energy independence and security."
 It promotes the production of clean, renewable fuels, R&D of biofuels, improved vehicle technology, energy savings through improved standards including those for appliances and lighting, improved energy savings in buildings and industry, reduction of stormwater runoff, water conservation and protection, development and extension of new technologies (including solar, geothermal, marine and hydrokinetic, and energy storage), carbon capture and sequestration research, and energy transportation and infrastructure provisions.
 In FY 2020, PNNL completed an evaluation of four buildings that are subject to EISA Section 432 continuous (4-year cycle) comprehensive energy and water requirements.
-To date, approximately 46% of buildings (49% by total square footage) have met the criteria for DOE Federal Energy Management Program Guiding Principles for high-performance sustainable buildings, far exceeding the 2025 goal of 17% (PNNL 2021).

 Whole-building metering for electricity, natural gas, and water have been completed for all viable buildings, enabling facility system analyses, as needed.
 Stormwater management practices are implemented to promote water drainage and reduce runoff (see Section 2.5.2 of this report).
-Also, a 125 kW photovoltaic (PV) array continued operation in 2021, contributing to on-site energy generation and, together with a solar water heater, additional small PV arrays on monitoring stations, and renewable energy certificate purchases, it offset 7.5% of PNNL's electrical use and 5.4% of its total electric and thermal energy (PNNL 2021).
+Also, a 125 kW photovoltaic (PV) array continued operation in 2022, contributing to on-site energy generation and, together with a solar water heater, additional small PV arrays on monitoring stations, and renewable energy certificate purchases, it offset 7.5% of PNNL's electrical use and 5.4% of its total electric and thermal energy (PNNL 2021).
 In 2021, an inverter malfunction of the 125 kW PV array significantly reduced the array's output.
-Repairs have been completed, and production is expected to be back within the normal range in CY 2022.
+Repairs have been completed.